 By VICTORIA VALTIERRA-Own work CUARTOSCURO.COM

 The Temple of San Hipólito y Casiano, also known as the church of San Judas Tadeo, is an important pilgrimage site in Mexico City.
-This temple was built in the 17th century and is famous for its celebrations in honor of St. Jude Thaddeus, the saint of difficult causes.
+This temple was built in the 17th century and is famous for its celebrations in honor of Saint Jude Thaddeus, the saint of difficult causes.
 Every 28th of the month, thousands of faithful gather in this church to pay homage to the saint, creating a unique atmosphere of faith and devotion.

 -